eric2523/eze-study-guide/data-structures/graphs/graphs.md

   while(frontier.length){
     let next = [];
     // iterate through current layer
-    for(const u of frontier){
+    // we look at all nodes in the frontier (current layer) for(const u of frontier){
-      // explore all neighbors
+      // explore all neighbors that we can reach from the nodes in the frontier
-      for(const v in graph[u]){
+      // nested for loop indicates that there is an edge from u -> v for(const v in graph[u]){
-        // level hashMap is our visited checker.
+        // level hash-table is our visited checker.
 If it is not undefined that we have already explored this node if (level[v] === undefined){
           level[v] = i;
           parent[v] = u;